TusharJade/QuickUI/README.md

 Alerts can be used to show a message to the user.

-You will find the following types of *Alert* https://quickui.netlify.app/Components/Alert/alert.html
+You will find the following types of *Alert* on https://quickui.netlify.app/Components/Alert/alert.html

 - Primary Alert
 - Secondary Alert